Ciran0/Clia/README.md

 ---

 # Position of the Solution
+- Improvement over GPlates
+   - not having to create collections
+   - not having to save manually each collection
+   - not having to manage IDs
+   - not having to manually clone and modify plate once split happens
+   - not having to specify start time and end time for every feature
+   - not having to maintain the rotation.rot file
+   - not having to manually manage flowlines, mid ocean ridges and newly created ocean crust
+   - Informing the user of where features should go based on their decisions (subduction zones, island arcs, orogenies)
+   - automatically delete subducted features
 ## 5.1 Existing Solutions: Strengths, Weaknesses, and Gaps

 Use this **comparison table** for a quick overview: